 Last year, Nomadés celebrated our 10th Anniversary with a few loyal customers, some of our charming consultants and our close family and friends.
 It was a night to remember and part of the reason is because we are all about the food and we hired Woodbridge, VA based company, Kimberly’s Kitchen and Catering for the evening.

 We wanted to share one of Kim’s delicious pasta dishes with you.
 But, first a little about her.

 Kim was married to her first husband, a Navy pilot for only 6 months, when he was killed in an aircraft accident.
 We salute and honor the sacrifice he gave to this country and are always honored when Gold Star Spouses share their stories with us.

 Kim married again and spent 27 years as a military spouse.
 She has 3 kids, one son-in-law and one huge Great Dane named Blue.

 We asked Kim how she got her start in catering.
 “While I was getting my 2nd degree, I worked for a resort in the catering department and fell in love with creativity and high paced aspect of catering.”

-Kim’s has lots of favorites.
+Kim’s has lost of favorites.
 Her favorite food to cook for others is anything pasta.
 Her favorite food to eat is beef stew.
 Her most used kitchen tool and must have is an immersion blender.

 We are so thrilled to be sharing this recipe below with you.